Valmadonna Trust Library

 The Valmadonna Trust Library was a collection of 13,000 printed books and manuscripts printed in Hebrew or in Hebrew script.
-It was sold by the Trustees in January 2017 to the National Library of Israel.
+It was sold by the Trustees in January 2017 to the National Library of Israel (NLI).
 It is named after Valmadonna, a small town near Alessandria in north-west Italy with longstanding connections to the Lunzer family.
 The collection encompasses works from throughout the world, particularly Italy, "the cradle of Hebrew printing", and covers over a millennium; many items in the collection are rare or unique, and many date back to the earliest Hebrew printings.
-According to Arthur Kiron, curator of Judaica collections at the University of Pennsylvania, "I don't know any other collection quite like it in private hands.
+Before it was acquired by the NLI, Arthur Kiron, curator of Judaica collections at the University of Pennsylvania, said, "I don't know any other collection quite like it in private hands.
 It even rivals some of the great institutional collections in the world."

 Collection

 Notable items in the collection include the following: